Account Functions is probably the WHM section you will use the most as this is where the actual hosting accounts management takes place.

-- If you want to configure the account to use the nameservers set at the domain registrar instead of setting the account with the local nameservers of the VPS, tick the corresponding option in the DNS Settings section.
+- If you want to configure the account to use the nameservers set at the domain registrar instead of setting the account with the local nameservers of the Cloud, tick the corresponding option in the DNS Settings section.

-- The Mail Routing Settings define how the emails for that account will be managed - locally (by the mail server on the VPS), as a backup (emails will be accepted and held until a lower number mail server becomes available) and as a remote exchanger (emails will not be accepted locally and will be sent to the lowest MX record available for the domain).
+- The Mail Routing Settings define how the emails for that account will be managed - locally (by the mail server on the Cloud ), as a backup (emails will be accepted and held until a lower number mail server becomes available) and as a remote exchanger (emails will not be accepted locally and will be sent to the lowest MX record available for the domain).
 There is an automatic option for mail server detection, but for it to work the MX records for the domain must resolve correctly.

 When you are ready to create your new hosting account, click the Create button at the bottom of the screen.
 If everything is OK, the account will be created successfully and you will see a summary of the new account info:

-You can see all available accounts on your VPS by clicking the List Accounts option in the Account Information section on the left.
+You can see all available accounts on your Cloud account by clicking the List Accounts option in the Account Information section on the left.
 In this section you can also list all parked domains, subdomains, suspended accounts and accounts over quota.
 There is a search option if you want to search through your accounts and an option to view the bandwidth usage of the accounts on the server.